US–UK Mutual Defence Agreement: Sputnik crisis

-Eisenhower and Macmillan agreed to form a study group headed by Sir Richard Powell, the Permanent Secretary to the Ministry of Defence, and Donald A. Quarles, the United States Deputy Secretary of Defense, to consider how the deployment of IRBMs to Britain might be expedited.
+Eisenhower and Macmillan agreed to form a study group headed by Sir Richard Powell, the Permanent Secretary to the Ministry of Defence, and Donald A. Quarles, the United States Deputy Secretary of Defense, to consider how the deployment of IRBMs to the United Kingdom might be expedited.
 Another study group, under Strauss and Sir Edwin Plowden, the head of the UKAEA, would investigate nuclear co-operation and the exchange of nuclear information.
-The personal relationship developed between Plowden and Strauss would be crucial in converting the latter over to the idea of providing information to Britain.
+The personal relationship developed between Plowden and Strauss would be crucial in converting the latter over to the idea of providing information to the United Kingdom.

-By December, most of the issues with the IRBM negotiations had been ironed out, and a formal agreement was drawn up on 17 December, but it was not until the end of the month that it was definitely determined that Britain would receive Thor, not Jupiter, missiles.
+By December, most of the issues with the IRBM negotiations had been ironed out, and a formal agreement was drawn up on 17 December, but it was not until the end of the month that it was definitely determined that the United Kingdom would receive Thor, not Jupiter, missiles.

 However, the nuclear submarine propulsion effort was running into trouble.
 Under the July 1956 agreement and a February 1957 directive from Eisenhower, Royal Navy officers had been assigned to study the US Navy's nuclear submarine programme.
 By October 1957, its head, Rear Admiral Hyman G. Rickover, felt that their questions were slowing the deployment of the Polaris submarine-launched IRBM at a critical time.
 He feared that any delay might cause Congress to favour land-based missiles.
 By December, the British liaison officers were complaining of slow response to their questions.
 Rickover proposed that Westinghouse be permitted to sell the Royal Navy a nuclear submarine reactor, which would allow it to immediately proceed with building its own nuclear-powered submarine.
 The British government endorsed this idea, as it would save it a great deal of money.

 Amendment of McMahon Act

 For their part, the British wanted the McMahon Act's restrictions on nuclear co-operation to be relaxed.
-They wanted to know the weight, dimensions, fusing and firing sequences, safety features, and in-flight procedures.
-That information would allow American bombs to be carried in British V-bombers and American warheads to be fitted to British Blue Streak missiles.
-That could save millions of pounds and avoid domestic political complications if Britain had to persist with nuclear testing during an international moratorium.
+They wanted to know the weight, dimensions, fusing and firing sequences, safety features, and in-flight procedures of the American weapons.
+That information would allow them to be carried in British V-bombers and American warheads to be fitted to British Blue Streak missiles.
+That could save millions of pounds and avoid domestic political complications if United Kingdom had to persist with nuclear testing during an international moratorium.
 While the British knew what they wanted, there was no consensus among the Americans as to what they wanted to provide.
-US Secretary of State John Foster Dulles was concerned that a special relationship with Britain might complicate US relationships with its other allies.
-Strauss, in particular, felt that a proposal to give hydrogen bomb secrets to the British would likely not get past the JCAE, and counselled drafting amendments that were sufficiently vague as to give the president the authority that he needed without arousing its ire.
+US Secretary of State John Foster Dulles was concerned that a special relationship with the United Kingdom might complicate US relationships with its other allies.
+Strauss, in particular, felt that a proposal to give hydrogen bomb secrets to the British would likely not get past the Congressional Joint Committee on Atomic Energy (JCAE), and counselled drafting amendments that were sufficiently vague as to give the president the authority that he needed without arousing its ire.
 Eisenhower declared that the US and the UK were "interdependent" and pledged to ask Congress to amend the McMahon Act.